graphql/libgraphqlparser/CONTRIBUTING.md

 ## License
-By contributing to libgraphqlparser, you agree that your contributions will be licensed under its BSD license.
+By contributing to libgraphqlparser, you agree that your contributions will be licensed under the LICENSE file in the project root directory.